Ryder Cup: Format

 The format of the Ryder Cup has changed over the years.
 From the inaugural event until 1959, the Ryder Cup was a two-day competition with 36-hole matches.
-In 1961 the matches were changed to 18 holes each and the number of matches doubled.
-In 1963 the event was expanded to three days, with fourball matches being played for the first time.
-This format remained until 1977, when the number of matches was reduced to 20, but, in 1979, the first year continental European players participated, the format was changed to the 28-match version in use today, with 8 foursomes/four-ball matches on the first two days and 12 singles matches on the last day.
-Because of weather disruption the format of the 2010 contest was altered and it was extended to a fourth day.
+In 1961, the matches were changed to 18 holes each and the number of matches doubled.
+The event was expanded to three days in 1963, with fourball matches being played for the first time.
+This format remained until 1977, when the number of matches was reduced to 20.
+In 1979, the first year continental European players participated, the format was changed to the 28-match version in use today, with eight foursomes/four-ball matches on the first two days and 12 singles matches on the last day.

 The team size was increased from 10 to 12 in 1969.

-There were two singles sessions (morning and afternoon) in 1979, but no player played in both sessions.
+There were two singles sessions, morning and afternoon, in 1979, but no player played in both sessions.

-Since 1979, there have been 4 foursomes and 4 fourballs on each of the first two days.
-Currently the home captain decides before the contest starts whether the fourball or foursomes matches are played in the morning.
+Since 1979, there have been four foursomes and four fourballs on each of the first two days.
+The home captain decides before the contest begins which matches will be played in the morning and which will be played in the afternoon.
 He may choose a different order for the two days.

-Since 1979, a player can play a maximum of 5 matches (2 foursomes, 2 fourballs and a singles match), however from 1963 to 1975 it was possible to play 6 matches (2 foursomes, 2 fourballs and 2 singles matches).
+A player can play a maximum of five matches (two foursomes, two fourballs and a singles match).
+Between 1963 and 1975, it was possible to play two foursomes, two fourballs and two singles matches.